Newark Liberty International Airport: Runways and taxiways

 Runway 11/29 is one of the three runways built during World War II.
 In 1952, Runways 1/19 and 6/24 were closed and a new Runway 4/22 (now 4R/22L) opened at a length of 7000 ft.
 After 1970, this runway was extended to 9800 ft, shortened for a while to 9300 ft and finally reaching its present length by 2000.
 Runway 4L/22R opened in 1970 at a length of 8200 ft and was extended to its current length by 2000.

-EWR has more than 12 miles of 75-foot-wide taxiways.
-In 2014, the Port Authority completed a $97 million dollar rehabilitation project of Runway 4L/22R while adding four new taxiways to reduce delays.
+The airport has more than 12 miles of 75-foot-wide taxiways.
+In 2014, the Port Authority completed a $97 million rehabilitation project of Runway 4L/22R while adding four new taxiways to reduce delays.
 Three of the new taxiways allow multiple planes to stage for departure at the end of the runway, reducing takeoff delays, while the other new taxiway will allow arriving planes to exit the runway faster and get to the gates quicker.

 All approaches except Runway 29 have Instrument Landing Systems and Runway 4R is certified for Category III approaches.
 Runway 22L had been upgraded to CAT III approach capability.

 Runway 4L/22R is primarily used for takeoffs while 4R/22L is primarily used for landings, and 11/29 is used by smaller aircraft or when there are strong crosswinds on the two main runways.
-Newark's parallel runways (4L and 4R) are 950 ft apart, the fourth smallest separation of major airports in the U.S., after San Francisco International Airport, Los Angeles International Airport and Seattle–Tacoma International Airport.
+Newark's parallel runways (4L and 4R) are 950 ft apart, the fourth-smallest separation of major airports in the U.S., after San Francisco International Airport, Los Angeles International Airport, and Seattle–Tacoma International Airport.
 Helipad H1 is used by Blade, a helicopter service that goes to EWR and JFK from their heliport on East 34th street in New York City with the purpose of going to and from the airport in under 5 minutes.
 They use the Bell 407 helicopter.

 Unlike the other two major New York–area airports, JFK and LaGuardia, which are located directly next to large bodies of water (Jamaica Bay and the East River, respectively) and whose runways extend at least partially out into them, Newark Airport and its runways are completely land-locked.
 While located just across Interstate 95 from Newark Bay and not far from the Hudson River, the airport does not directly front upon either body of water.